iCliniq Logo

 • Other withdrawal symptoms might occur due to the abrupt stopping of drugs.

-In case any of the above side effects are noticed, it is advised to inform the doctor immediately.
+If any of the above side effects are noticed, the doctor is advised to inform them immediately.

-Dietary Alterations: No dietary alterations are needed when on the Tizanidine drug.
-It is advised to avoid alcohol when under Tizanidine as the drug can react with alcohol and can result in hallucinations and increased drowsiness.
+Dietary Alterations: No dietary alterations are needed while on Tizanidine.
+It is advised to avoid alcohol when under Tizanidine, as the drug can react with alcohol and can result in hallucinations and increased drowsiness.

 What Should Be Done if the Dose Is Missed?

-Take the missed dose as soon as remember.
-Avoid taking a double dose of the drug to compensate for the missed dose.
+Take the missed dose as soon as you remember.
+One should not take a double dose of the drug to compensate for the missed one.
 If it is time for the next dose, skip the missed dose and continue with the regular dose of the drug.

 What Should Be Done in Case of Overdose?